Learn how to make a charming Buffalo Checked DIY Hummingbird feeder heater crate using red Christmas lights to keep nectar from freezing!

 At first I tried stapling the lights directly inside the crate.
 But it was a fiasco.
 Space was just too tight.
-Creating ‘light bars’ worked best.
+Creating ‘light bars’ with wood worked best.

 1. Do a space test run with the hummingbird feeder and the crate, and decide where the lights have the most space.

 2. Cut two strips of wood the length of the inside of the crate.

 3. Decide how you’ll lay out the lights, figuring out an entry and exit with the Christmas lights.

 You will need the old school outdoor Christmas lights that get hot.
 LED won’t work.
 An incandescent light bulb will throw heat.

 I started my string of lights from the bottom working up, then across the crate to the other side, then down again, with the string exiting on the bottom corner.